philthephatman/awesome-hacking-lists/hackwith.md

 - [PHP-backdoors](https://github.com/bartblaze/PHP-backdoors) - A collection of PHP backdoors.
 For educational or testing purposes only.
 - [php-webshells](https://github.com/JohnTroony/php-webshells) - Common php webshells.
 Do not host the file(s) on your server!
 - [php-exploit-scripts](https://github.com/mattiasgeniar/php-exploit-scripts) - A collection of PHP exploit scripts, found when investigating hacked servers.
 These are stored for educational purposes and to test fuzzers and vulnerability scanners.
 Feel free to contribute.
-- [Sn1per](https://github.com/1N3/Sn1per) - Automated Pentest Recon Scanner
+- [Sn1per](https://github.com/1N3/Sn1per) - Automated Pentest Framework for Offensive Security Experts
 - [waf-detector](https://github.com/shieldfy/waf-detector) - small script to detect web application firewall on any website

 ## Pascal